avian2/jsonmerge/README.rst

   You can specify an additional item ID to be ignored using the *ignoreId* merge option.

+  A compound ID can be specified by setting *idRef* to an array of pointers.
+In that case, if *any* pointer in the array is invalid for an object in *head*, the object is ignored.
+If using an array for *idRef* and if *ignoreId* option is also defined, *ignoreId* must be an array as well.

 arrayMergeByIndex
   Merge array items by their index in the array.
 Similarly to *arrayMergeById* strategy, the resulting arrays have items from both